Why Rocking Bassinets Soothe Babies

 While baby swings are amazing at calming babies and allowing parents a wee bit of a break, it is not safe for babies to sleep in swings—or bouncy seats, for that matter.
 According to the American Academy of Pediatrics, babies should never be placed on an incline to sleep and never sleep in a swing.
 The AAP urges caregivers to promptly move sleeping babies from swings to a safe sleep surface.
 The reason: Your baby’s head can flop forward, possibly obstructing their airway, causing suffocation.
 And if left unrestrained, babies can also roll over and asphyxiate.
 For safe sleep, babies should always be on their backs, on firm, flat surfaces, without any pillows, blankets, bumpers, or stuffed toys.

 The truth is, not all rocking bassinets are created equal.
 In fact, some pose a danger to your baby.
 Once your little one starts wiggling and rolling, the motion of a rocking bassinet can make it easier for them to become trapped against one side, which is a clear suffocation risk.
 This, however, doesn’t occur with the award-winning and pediatrician-designed SNOO Smart Sleeper Bassinet.
-Here, secure swaddling (another integral part of the calming instinct) is built into the rocking bassinet, which prevents rolling to an unsafe position during sleep.
+Here, secure swaddle (another integral part of the calming instinct) is built into the rocking bassinet, which keeps babies on their backs as they sleep.
 SNOO is so safe, in fact, that over 100 hospitals all over the world place their tiniest patients in SNOO.
-And the Food and Drug Administration has even awarded SNOO breakthrough status, which means it’s been fast-tracked for evaluation as a medical device that can potentially help protect against the terrible tragedy of infant sleep death (SIDS/SUIDS).
-(Research presented at the International Pediatric Sleep Association estimates that SNOO contributes to a 96% reduction in unsafe side/stomach sleeping, which is a leading risk factor associated with infant sleep death.)
+And the Food and Drug Administration has even awarded SNOO breakthrough status, which means it’s been fast-tracked for evaluation as a medical device for its ability to keep babies on the back (side/stomach sleeping, is a leading risk factor associated with infant sleep death.)

 Beyond the built-in safety: The constant calming womb-like motion and sound of SNOO works to add 1 to 2 hours of sleep each night, leaving both baby and parents well-rested.

 Bottom line: Rocking is an age-old method proven to help soothe babies to sleep that continues to work today.
-And the only truly safe rocking bassinet is pediatrician-designed SNOO.
+And the pediatrician-designed SNOO offers that rocking babies crave while also giving them a safe place to sleep.

 Have questions about a Happiest Baby product?
 Our consultants would be happy to help!
 Connect with us at firstname.lastname@example.org.